Q1. Do I have to republish the entire digest?

 A3.
 When readers are at your blog and scrolling through pages, they will only see the portion of the post that is before the “read more” tag.
 The rest of the post can be seen when they view the individual post.
 The links and the full digest are still on your blog and still visible in your RSS feed but it lends a cleaner look to navigation.
 The “read more” link, however, should *not* merely point the reader back to this blog.
 See the thumbnails below for visual tips and visit this link to accomplish the “read more” tag if you use Blogger.

-Q3.
-What kind of posts does e[lust] accept for submission? (or in other words “I don’t write erotica, e[lust] must not be for me”)
+Q4.
+What kind of posts does e[lust] accept for submission? (or in other words “I don’t write erotica, Elust must not be for me”)

-A3. e[lust] is not just about erotica!
+A4.
+Elust is not just about erotica!
 There are so many awesome posts in the sex blogger realm that would be very welcome in e[lust].
 Opinion pieces, how-to articles, interviews and discussions of sex in the news, thought-provoking journal entries, and more.
 Our brain is our biggest asset and our biggest sex organ.
 That is what e[lust] is for.
-If you ever question if your post/blog is right for e[lust], just ask me!
+If you ever question if your post/blog is right for e[lust], just ask us!
+But remember that the judges have a voice it what meets the standards of Elust.
+Being sex positive is a good place to start.
+But an infographics pages isn’t going to cut it.

 Q6.
 What are the guidelines for multi-author blogs and submitting more than one post per edition?